 However, it wasn’t until many years later, when Dr. Baruch Axelrod’s daughter came to him with professional conundrum.
 She was having trouble trying to find the best way to complete all of her deliveries in a timely manner for her Floristry business.
 This is when MyRouteOnline morphed more into the algorithm and product that is used and loved by thousands, today.

-More often than not, the best algorithm to use won’t be left up to you to decide, rather it will be dependant upon the type of graph you are using and the shortest path problem that is being solved.
+More often than not, the best algorithm to use won’t be left up to you to decide, rather it will be dependent upon the type of graph you are using and the shortest path problem that is being solved.
 For example, for problems with negative weight edges, you would turn to Bellman-Ford, whereas for sparse graphs with no negative edges you would turn to Dijsktra’s algorithm.

 When it comes down to it, many aspects of these algorithms are the same, however, when you look at performance and use, that’s where the differences come to light.
 Therefore, rather than asking which algorithm is the best, you should consider which is the right one for the type of graph you are operating on and shortest path problem you are trying to solve.